peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 Play around with a live version of [Galvanize Bookshelf](https://ryansobol-galvanize-bookshelf.herokuapp.com).
 By the end of this series of assignments, you'll have built a server application to support this client application.

-In this project, take a peek at the code for the client application which lives in the `public` directory.
-Familiarize yourself with the following techniques.
+Then, take a peek at the code for the client application.
+It lives in the `public` directory of this project.
+As you read over the code, familiarize yourself with the following techniques.

 - How the HTML scaffolds the base structure and content that's presented on page load.
 - How the JavaScript modifies this structure and content as a result of AJAX requests.